itielMaimon/ItielMaimon/README.md

 ### Hi there 👋
 I'm Itiel, I'm a Software Engineer with 6+ years of experience developing mobile (Android, Flutter, React Native) and full stack web (React, Node.js, MongoDB) apps.
-I love learning new things ant passionate about the art of writing clean, elegant, beautiful code, that just makes software development so fun.
+I love learning new things, and passionate about the art of writing clean, elegant, beautiful code, that just makes software development so fun.
 - 🔭 I’m currently working with Unity 3D.
 - 🌱 I’m currently deepening my knowledge in React and Node.js.
 - 🌐 Visit my [porfolio website](https://itiel.me/) for complete background and contact.